 As I mentioned earlier there are many mountains passes in India and every year hundreds of people visit these passes.
-Most of the passes of Himalayas lies in the state of Jammu & Kashmir and a trip of Leh-Laddkah covers many of them.
-Sach Pass is different from other passes as it is less travelled by people and while the passes in Leh have good road, accessibility to basic amenities, and better places to stay, the Sach Pass lacks all these things.
-Once you will be close to Sach Pass you will feel the difference why it is different from rest of the Mountain Passes in India.
-Sach Pass is not a tourist hub like Khardung La Pass or Chang La Pass, there is no formal marking or sign board (even after reaching the Sach Pass) and tourist hardly visit this pass.
+Most of the passes of Himalayas lie in the state of Jammu & Kashmir and a trip to Leh-Ladakh covers many of them.
+Sach Pass is different from other passes as it is less traveled by people and while the passes in Leh have good road, accessibility to basic amenities, and better places to stay, the Sach Pass lacks all these things.
+Once you will be close to Sach Pass you will feel the difference why it is different from the rest of the Mountain Passes in India.
+Sach Pass is not a tourist hub like Khardung La Pass or Chang La Pass, there is no formal marking or signboard (even after reaching the Sach Pass) and tourist hardly visits this pass.
 If you cross Khardung La or Chang La pass then you get to view the beautiful Nubra Valley or the Pangong Tso Lake but after crossing Sach Pass all you will get is 120Km or more road in its worst form.
 The pass is hardly accessed by tourist and mostly the people of Chamba and Pangi Valley use it for transportation of goods.
-The advantages of less vehicle and tourist movement is that you will see Pass with greenery and would be able to find snow even in July (although it is at lesser height than other passes in India).
-For a traveler visiting a place, trying to click few photographs, Sach Pass is not an ideal place but for a real rider it is one big challenge which they are ready to take.
+The advantages of less vehicle and tourist movement are that you will see Pass with greenery and would be able to find snow even in July (although it is a lesser height than other passes in India).
+For a traveler visiting a place, trying to click a few photographs, Sach Pass is not an ideal place but for a real rider, it is one big challenge that they are ready to take.

 My Bike Trip to Sach Pass And The Route I Followed

-Day One from Delhi to Pathankot: So, I crossed Karnal By-Pass around 6:15 PM and after that riding was like piece of cake.
+So, I crossed Karnal By-Pass around 6:15 PM and after that riding was like a piece of cake.
 Delhi to Pathankot (in fact Jammu) is one of the best roads in India and once I crossed Sonepat the remaining Delhi traffic was gone.
-From Sonepat, I crossed Panipat, Kurukshetra (I have already completed Bike Trip to Kurukshetra), Ambala, Chandigadh and took my first halt at Ludhiana.
-After a break of 30 minutes I was again on my riding seat and my target was to reach Pathankot and end the first day of my journey.
+From Sonepat, I crossed Panipat, Kurukshetra (I have already completed Bike Trip to Kurukshetra), Ambala, Chandigarh and took my first halt at Ludhiana.
+After a break of 30 minutes, I was again in my riding seat and my target was to reach Pathankot and end the first day of my journey.
 After Ludhiana, I crossed Jalandhar and finally reached Pathankot at 2:30 AM.
-Upon reaching Pathankot I booked a room for night stay and planned to start my next day journey around 9 AM.
+Upon reaching Pathankot I booked a room for the night stay and planned to start my next day journey around 9 AM.

-I had planned to cross Sach Pass on second day of my journey and take halt in Killar but nothing happens as you plan.
-Being the monsoon season (the day was 30th July) it started raining heavily in the morning and I had to wait nearly 3 hours for rain to stop.
+I had planned to cross Sach Pass on the second day of my journey and take the halt in Killar but nothing happens as you plan.
+Being the monsoon season (the day was 30th July) it started raining heavily in the morning and I had to wait for nearly 3 hours for the or rain to stop.
 Around 11:30 AM the intensity of rain decreased and I resumed my journey from Pathankot.
 Since it was still raining I had to limit my speed around 20-30 Km/hr which caused delay to my entire plan and I reached Banikhet around 2 PM.
-There is a T-Point from where one road leads to Dalhousie while other towards Chamba.
-I took a half hour break at one of the Dhabba and talked with locals.
+There is a T-Point from where one road leads to Dalhousie while others towards Chamba.
+I took a half-hour break at one of the Dhabba and talked with locals.
 They gave me a better idea for my journey and the route I should follow.
-From Banikhet, there is straight route to Chamba and from Chamba you need to proceed for Tissa.
-From Tissa, Bairagadh is only 30Km.
+From Banikhet, there is a straight route to Chamba and from Chamba, you need to proceed for Tissa.
+From Tissa, Bairagadh is 30Km.
 They also recommended to visit the Bhalei Mata Temple and seeks blessing.
-Another not to miss thing in this route is the Chamera Dam built by NHPC.
-Chamera Dam is built on Ravi River and the view of Dam as well as its reservoir is spectacular.
+Another not to miss a thing on this route is the Chamera Dam built by NHPC.
+Chamera Dam is built on the Ravi River and the view of Dam, as well as its reservoir, is spectacular.
 Since it was raining from all day, the weather was pleasant but at the same time cloudy.

 After visiting Chamera Dam and Bhalei Mata Temple I reached Tissa around 5:00 PM and by that time I had already made my mind to stay in Bairagadh (It was also recommended by local people).
 After 7:00 PM it was like you are driving amidst of clouds and roads were hardly visible.
-From Tissa to Bairagadh the roads are steep (Bairagadh is at 2800 meter) and precaution should be taken as at many stretch road is under construction and slippery due to mud and construction leftover.
-I reached Bairagadh around 8 PM and planned to go for PWD guest house in Bairagadh.
-I saw two Royal Enfield bike standing at hotel Chamunda and since it was already dark, I decided to stay at Hotel Chamunda rather than going to PWD guest house.
+From Tissa to Bairagadh the roads are steep (Bairagadh is at 2800 meter) and precaution should be taken as at many stretch roads is under construction and slippery due to mud and construction leftover.
+I reached Bairagadh around 8 PM and planned to go to the PWD guest house in Bairagadh.
+I saw two Royal Enfield bikes standing at hotel Chamunda and since it was already dark, I decided to stay at Hotel Chamunda rather than going to PWD guest house.
 I met with both riders and they were coming back from Sach Pass and they have followed Delhi-Jammu-Killar Route.
-One Royal Enfield met with severe accident and its leg guard was broken, back side holder broken and entire engine oil drained.
-After getting update of Sach Pass from them I went to my room and started preparing myself for third day of my journey.
+One Royal Enfield met with a severe accident and its leg guard was broken, backside holder was broken and entire engine oil drained.
+After getting an update of Sach Pass from them I went to my room and started preparing myself for the third day of my journey.

-Day Three from Bairagadh to Sach Pass and Kishtawar: Third day was the toughest and most challenging day of my journey as I had to cover both the Sach Pass and the bad terrain following Sach Pass.
-I started early in the morning so that I can cover maximum distance.
-Since Bairagadh is already at 2800 Meters height morning was very cold and foggy and road was hardly visible.
-As I covered 1Km towards Sach Pass the condition of road started deteriorating and pitched road was replaced by bumpy rock filled narrow roads with water crossing.
+The third day was the toughest and most challenging day of my journey as I had to cover both the Sach Pass and the bad terrain-following Sach Pass.
+I started early in the morning so that I can cover the maximum distance.
+Since Bairagadh is already at 2800 Meters height morning was very cold and foggy and the road was hardly visible.
+As I covered 1Km towards Sach Pass the condition of the road started deteriorating and pitched road was replaced by bumpy rock-filled narrow roads with a water crossing.
 Since I started early in the morning, the water crossing has little water which helped to cross them (it is always advisable to cross the water crossing or the nallas early in the morning).
-After covering nearly 12 Km there is a final check post operated by Himanchal Pradesh Police in Satrundi, where they will make a shot video film of you along with your vehicle.
-They will ask for a valid ID proof and ask you to stand near your vehicle while they make video.
-This is used for documentation purpose so that in case of any miss happening there is an information that person successfully crossed this check post.
+After covering nearly 12 Km there is a final check post operated by Himachal Pradesh Police in Satrundi, where they will make a short video film of you along with your vehicle.
+They will ask for valid ID proof and ask you to stand near your vehicle while they make a video.
+This is used for documentation purposes so that in case of any miss happening there is information that person successfully crossed this check post.
 The Satrundi check post also has a small shop where you can find necessary food items and it also provides night accommodation in 200 Rupees per bed.
 Make sure you have necessary things like water bottles, biscuits or other stuff because once you have crossed this shop you won’t find a single shop next 80KM.
-From police check post Sach Pass is only 20Km and the road gets more narrower and temperature drops further.
+From the police check post, Sach Pass is only 20Km and the road gets narrower and the temperature drops further.

 I started my next day ride around 8:00 AM as I have to cover 230Km more and I planned to reach Jammu by 2 PM.
-From Kishtwar onwards the road is very good and excluding few stretch you will find road in very excellent condition.
+From Kishtwar onwards the road is very good and excluding a few stretches, you will find the road in excellent condition.
 From Kishtwar I crossed Doda around 10:00 AM and reached Patnitop around 11:30 AM.
-From Patnitop I entered Chenani Nashri Tunnel which was inaugurated by PM Narendra Modi this year.
-The tunnel is an engineering master piece and reduced the distance by 35Km or 2 Hours.
-After crossing the tunnel, the next big town is Udhampur but the road from Chenani Nashri Tunnel to Udhampur is very tough to ride.
-Road is in good form but the heavy movement of trucks and tourist vehicle make it difficult to ride a motorcycle.
+From Patnitop, I entered the Chenani Nashri Tunnel which was inaugurated by PM Narendra Modi this year.
+The tunnel is an engineering masterpiece and reduced the distance by 35Km or 2 Hours.
+After crossing the tunnel, the next big town is Udhampur but the road from Chenani-Nashri Tunnel to Udhampur is very tough to ride.
+The road is in good form but the heavy movement of trucks and tourist vehicle make it difficult to ride a motorcycle.
 Also, the road is filled will mud and potholes which restricts the speed.
 Anyways once you cross Udhampur you will get the best road of your journey.
 The Jammu-Udhampur highway is a six-lane highway and it will take only one hour to cover the remaining 70Km.
-I reached Jammu City around 1:45 PM and parked by bike at my friend’s home (next week I had to come again to start my Leh-Laddakh Trip from Jammu).
+I reached Jammu City around 1:45 PM and parked my bike at my friend’s home (next week I had to come again to start my Leh-Laddakh Trip from Jammu).
 After parking my bike, I went to Jammu Railway Station and the train was on time.

-I have tried to explain my Sach Pass journey in best possible way and I thank readers for reading my experience.
+I have tried to explain my Sach Pass journey in the best possible way and I thank readers for reading my experience.
 A Ride to Sach Pass is always considered tough as compared to any other mountain pass in India not only because of rough terrain but also because of lack of facility as compared to other mountain passes.
-There is very less information on internet about how to plan a trip to Sach Pass or the difficulties while riding to Sach Pass.
-I hope my article will help the future riders in their journey.
-In case anyone has any doubts or want further clarification, you can drop a mail or write your query in comment section.
+There is very little information on the internet about how to plan a trip to Sach Pass or the difficulties while riding to Sach Pass.
+I hope my article will help future riders on their journey.
+In case anyone has any doubts or want further clarification, you can drop a mail or write your query in the comment section.